dart-lang/site-www/src/tools/pub/automated-publishing.md

 1. Navigating to the **Admin** tab (`pub.dev/packages/<package>/admin`).
 1. Find the **Automated publishing** section.
-1. Click **Enable publishing from GitHub Actions**, this will prompt you to
+1. Click **Enable publishing from GitHub Actions**, this prompts you to
    specify:
    * A repository (`<organization>/<repository>`, example: `dart-lang/pana`),
    * A _tag-pattern_ (a string containing `{% raw %}{{version}}{% raw %}`).